RMKeene/twit/README.md

 TWIT includes some static functions to help do things.

 apply_twit(twt, t1, t2) will iterate the twit twt and do the copy and multiplies from t1 to t2.
-If t1 and t2 are not the same numbe rof dimensions it will vreate the appropriate view and then do the work.
-Tyhere is a clear destination flag to zero out the destination before iteration.  t2 MUST be a array style tensor since it gets written to in-place.
+If t1 and t2 are not the same number of dimensions it will create the appropriate view and then do the work.
+There is a clear destination flag to zero out the destination before iteration.  t2 MUST be a array style tensor since it gets written to in-place.
 You can pass in an optional twit cache.

+tensor_transfer(t1, t2) builds the twit iterator to map all of t1 to t2 with 1.0 weight on all axes and then does the transfer

 make_twit_cache(twt) Simply fills a list with the triples from the twit iterator.

 A little helper function if you need it, match_tensor_shape_lengths, will make the views and return them given a t1 and t2.

+# Command Line Arguments to twit.py
+As a helper one can run    python twit <source shape> <destination shape> and it will print out the params for those source and estination shapes with weight 1.0.
+This helps prevent mistakes in parameter count and order when developing with twit.
+For example:

+python twit (5,6) (7,8,9)

+and it prints

+(((0, 0), (0, 6), (1.0, 1.0)), ((0, 4), (0, 7), (1.0, 1.0)), ((0, 5), (0, 8), (1.0, 1.0)))

+Note that you must not have spaces between the numbers and commas.
+The paranthises are optional.

+Note that the source range is two elements in the shape and the destination is three.
+The source gets a 1, appended to the front so the shapes used are (1,5,6) (7,8,9)  thus that (0,0) on the front of the tuples.

 # Tests
 There is a twit_test.py file with all the unit tests.